google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/permission-ux.md

 footer.](./images/ux-examples/gauntface/gauntface-intro.png)

 It's fairly out of the way, but for regular visitors it should get enough attention from readers wanting to get updates.
-People landing on my site to get some information and leave are completely unaffected, I doubt they even notice the the toggle switch.
+One-time visitors are completely unaffected.

-If you grant permission the state of the toggle switch changes and remains in the same location through the pages.
+If the user subscribes to push messaging, the state of the toggle switch changes and maintains state throughout the site.

 ![Example of Gauntface.com with notifications enabled.](./images/ux-examples/gauntface/gauntface-enabled.png)